LouisMazel/maz-ui/packages/docs/docs/components/maz-accordion.md

 ---
 title: MazAccordion
-description: MazAccordion is a standalone component
+description: MazAccordion is a standalone component that allows you to create an accordion with a title and content.
 ---

 # {{ $frontmatter.title }}